ebenezerraph/basic-calculator/README.md

 # Basic Calculator

 ## Description
-A simple calculator web application built using HTML, CSS, and JavaScript.
+This is a simple calculator web application built using HTML, CSS, and JavaScript.

+## Live Site
+You can access the live version of the Basic Calculator application [here](https://ebenezerraph.github.io/basic-calculator/).

 ## Features
 - Basic arithmetic operations (+, -, *, /)